nikija/public/content/developers/distributor/widget.md

 - [Adyen](https://www.adyen.com/home)
 - Mews Merchant

-Using payment gateway is not mandatory altough, reservations can be created even without providing credit card information.
+Using payment gateway is not mandatory though as reservations can be created even without providing credit card information.

 **Important:**
 PCI Security Standard requires you to use **SSL Certificate** on you website in order to be allowed collecting any payments info, which is happening when using Braintree or Adyen gateway.